VarshaDas/System-Design-Notes/Reliability.md

 Hardware errors: Network outages, server failure, etc. These won't be fixed quickly, and are often called non-transient errors.
 Application errors: Bugs, failure to accommodate spikes in traffic, etc. These should resolve quickly and are also known as transient errors.

+# Why Reliability is Important

+Reliability in systems is crucial for several reasons:

+## 1. **User Trust**

+Reliable systems build trust with users.
+When users know they can depend on your system to be available and function correctly, they are more likely to continue using it and recommend it to others.

+## 2. **Business Continuity**

+Reliable systems ensure that business operations run smoothly without interruptions.
+Downtime can lead to significant financial losses and operational inefficiencies.

+## 3. **Customer Satisfaction**

+High reliability leads to better customer satisfaction.
+Users expect systems to be available and responsive.
+Unreliable systems can frustrate users and lead to a loss of customers.

+## 4. **Cost Savings**

+Preventing downtime through reliable systems can save costs associated with emergency repairs, lost revenue, and compensations to affected customers.

+## 5. **Compliance**

+Many industries have regulatory requirements for system reliability.
+Ensuring high reliability helps in meeting compliance standards and avoiding legal penalties.

 **Key Concepts:**

 - **Mean Time Between Failures (MTBF):** Average time between system failures.